SPatel29/Back-Tracing-Soduoko-Game/README.md

 I made a soduoku game/solver using Python's Pygame module

 Features:
+  - Users can solve a Soduoko puzzle
   - Have the computer use a bacaktracing algorithm to finish the puzzle for you
   - Take hints on what a tile or grid is
-  - Implement a time feature
+  - Implemented a time feature.
+Finish the puzzle before time runs out!
   - Implemented a GUI for users to interact with
-  -